 1. Main Axis vs. Cross Axis

 Flexbox aligns items along two axes.
-The directions of these axes depend on the parent's flex-direction:
+The directions of these axes depend on the parent container's flex-direction property:

 • Main Axis: The primary axis along which flex items are laid out.
-Governed by justify-content.
+Sizing along this axis is governed by the items' flex properties and aligned using justify-content.

 • Cross Axis: The perpendicular axis to the main axis.
-Governed by align-items and align-self.
+Alignment along this axis is governed by align-items (on the container) and align-self (on individual items).

 2. Parent Container Properties

-To create a flex layout, set display: flex or display: inline-flex on the parent container.
+Set display: flex or display: inline-flex on the parent to create a flex context.

-• flex-direction: Defines the main axis direction (row, row-reverse, column, column-reverse).
+• flex-direction: Sets the main axis (row [default], row-reverse, column, column-reverse).

-• flex-wrap: Toggles whether items wrap onto multiple lines if space runs out (nowrap, wrap, wrap-reverse).
+• flex-wrap: Toggles whether items wrap onto multiple lines if container space runs out (nowrap [default], wrap, wrap-reverse).

 • justify-content: Aligns items along the main axis (flex-start, flex-end, center, space-between, space-around, space-evenly).

-• align-items: Aligns items along the cross axis for the current row (stretch, flex-start, flex-end, center, baseline).
+• align-items: Aligns items along the cross axis for the current row track (stretch [default], flex-start, flex-end, center, baseline).

 • align-content: Aligns multi-line flex rows along the cross axis when wrapping occurs (stretch, flex-start, flex-end, center, space-between, space-around).